Unlocking the Power of Hispanic Heritage Month: A Guide for Advertisers

 Hispanic Demographics: A Growing Influence

-- As a group, U.S. Hispanics’ GDP is expanding faster than those of Germany, U.K., France, and Japan.
+As a group, U.S. Hispanics’ GDP is expanding faster than those of Germany, the U.K., France, and Japan.

 Hispanic and Latino Americans hail from a wide array of backgrounds, encompassing countries in Latin America, the Caribbean, and Spain.
 Within this community, one can find a mosaic of cultures, languages, traditions, and religions.
 This multifaceted diversity is joyously celebrated throughout the month with a kaleidoscope of festivals, music, dance, art, and cuisine.